 And this just might be the very best time to go to Europe!

-Unless you’re heading to a ski resort, or to visit Father Christmas, the crowds from the busier seasons will have all but vanished.
+Unless you’re booking ski holidays or planning to visit Father Christmas, the crowds from the busier seasons will have all but vanished.
 You’ll be able to wander the empty streets or explore tourist sights and museums without being bothered by anyone.
 Oh, and you’ll get to experience European Christmas Markets; the best Christmas Markets in the world!

 The offseason is also the best time to visit Europe on a budget!
 Airlines dramatically decrease flight prices during this period.
 As do hotels, hostels and Airbnbs.
-If you don’t like dealing with huge crowds of people and annoying tourists, travelling to Europe in the offseason is your best bet.
+If you don’t like dealing with huge crowds of people and annoying tourists, travelling to Europe in the offseason is your best bet – as long as you know what to pack for winter in Europe!

 The days are shorter, the weather is colder and – due to the lack of visitors – lots of towns, Bed and Breakfasts and popular tourist attractions may close down completely, especially in seaside resorts.
 This makes it very important for you to do your research before booking flights and setting off.